googlegenomics/readthedocs/docs/source/includes/spark_setup.rst

     .. container:: content

       (1) Use `bdutil <https://cloud.google.com/hadoop/setting-up-a-hadoop-cluster>`_ to deploy the cluster.
-If you have not already done so, `install and configure <https://cloud.google.com/hadoop/setting-up-a-hadoop-cluster>`_ bdtuil.
+If you have not already done so, `install and configure <https://cloud.google.com/hadoop/setting-up-a-hadoop-cluster>`_ bdutil.

     .. code-block:: shell